elkouhen/opa-repo/POLICIES-K8S.md

 On Kubernetes, we use [Gatekeeper](./GATEKEEPER-SETUP.md) as the OPA Policy Controller.

-This [linked document](https://open-policy-agent.github.io/gatekeeper/website/docs/install/) explains how to deploy gatekeeper on a Kubernetes cluster.
+This [URL](https://open-policy-agent.github.io/gatekeeper/website/docs/install/) explains how to deploy gatekeeper on a Kubernetes cluster.

 For development needs, it is possible to deploy Gatekeeper as following.